 In 2022, Fellow released a second generation of the Fellow Ode with a redesigned burr set.
 Watch Steven from Home Grounds review it in this video:

 Price – 4/5

 They launched the Ode on Kickstarter, a smart marketing strategy to build hype.
 It worked; they met their $200,000 goal in just 94 minutes.

 So are you paying a premium for that hype?
 Maybe a little.
-The Ode retails for about $299, which I still consider excellent value for what you’re getting.
+The Ode retails for about $299, a bit cheaper than its fellow single-dose, the Wilfa Uniform grinder.
+Despite its price, it’s still of excellent value for what you’re getting.
 Yes, you’re paying for a brand and an aesthetic along with a product, but this is a reliable brand, and Ode is a beautiful grinder.
 For comparable quality, you’d be hard-pressed to find something much cheaper.

 Do Not Buy the Ode Brew Grinder If…

 You want to make espresso: If your favorite home brewing method is an espresso machine, Moka pot, or the Aeropress, you’re better off with something like the Rancilio coffee grinder or the Baratza Vario.

 You’re on a tight budget: The Ode isn’t as expensive as its fellow single dose grinders such as the Niche Zero and the DF64, but it’s not cheap either.
 If you’re really strapped for cash and not ready for a higher-end grinder, a hand-operated burr grinder is a way to go.
 You can get something top of the line for under $100.
 If manual labor isn’t your thing, the Encore by Baratza is an inexpensive electric grinder.